MurageKabui/CL-QuickTranslate/README.md

   them from the drop-down menu or bookmark their [syntax appended url](https://translate.google.com/?langpair=en%7sw) for quick future use , and as a frequent user it might be a bit more painful to keep changing them.*

-  To save time, this program offers a quick solution to use one liners to achieve the same goal , and with the possibility to fully automate the process using batch scrips or any desired programming / scripting  language, quite handy when you want to translate simple words/sentences and file contents to any desired language. <br>
+  To save time, this program offers a quick solution to use one liners to achieve the same goal , and with the possibility to fully automate translations using batch scrips or any desired programming / scripting  language, quite handy for translating simple words/sentences or file contents to a desired language. <br>

   ### Installation